ghc/ghc/INSTALL.md

 You can use Make's `-jN` option to parallelize the build.
 It's generally best to set `N` somewhere around the core count of the build machine.

-The `perl boot` step is only necessary if this is a tree checked out from git.
+The `python3 boot` step is only necessary if this is a tree checked out from git.
 For source distributions downloaded from GHC's web site, this step has already been performed.

 These steps give you the default build, which includes everything optimised and built in various ways (eg. profiling libs are built).